apollographql/docs/src/content/community/code-of-conduct.md

 title: Apollo Code of Conduct
 ---

-### Apollo Code of Conduct
+### Apollo code of conduct

-If you see a Code of Conduct violation, follow these steps:
+If you see a code of conduct violation, follow these steps:

 - Let the person know that what they did is not appropriate and ask them to stop and/or edit their message(s) if online.
 - That person should immediately stop the behavior and correct the issue.